 The further hydrolysis of the amide intermediate takes place by a nucleophilic addition of hydroxide ion to the amide carbonyl group, which yields a tetrahedral alkoxide ion.

-Expulsion of amide ion, NH2−, as leaving group gives the carboxylate ion, thereby driving the reaction toward the products.
+Expulsion of amide ion, NH2, as leaving group gives the carboxylate ion, thereby driving the reaction toward the products.
 Subsequent acidification in a separate step yields the carboxylic acid.
 We’ll look at this process in more detail in Section 21.7.

 Reduction: Conversion of Nitriles into Amines

 Reduction of a nitrile with LiAlH4 gives a primary amine, RNH2.
 The reaction occurs by nucleophilic addition of hydride ion to the polar C≡N bond, yielding an imine anion, which still contains a C═N bond and therefore undergoes a second nucleophilic addition of hydride to give a dianion.
-Both monoanion and dianion intermediates are undoubtedly stabilized by Lewis acid–base complexation to an aluminum species, facilitating the second
+Both monoanion and dianion intermediates are undoubtedly stabilized by Lewis acid–base complexation to an aluminum species, facilitating the second addition that would otherwise be difficult.
+Protonation of the dianion by addition of water in a subsequent step gives the amine.

 image